Everyone has the right to access dental services. However, some people may need a bit more care than others when it comes to going to the dentist.

 - You will be with them in the office

-Then, you can ask them if they have any questions and let them know you are happy to answer.
-It’s important to frequently reassure them that they’ll be fine, and you’re doing this to make their teeth strong and healthy!
+You can then ask them if they have any questions and let them know you are happy to answer.
+It’s important to reassure them that they’ll be fine frequently, and you’re doing this to make their teeth strong and healthy!

 Speak With a Special Needs Dentist in St. Louis, MO

 If your loved one has special needs, get in touch with the team at The Dental Anesthesia Center.
 We can guide you through how to prepare your loved one for their upcoming appointment and take any needed steps to ensure they are fully accommodated and receive the best dental treatment possible!

 The Only Board Certified Dental Anesthesiologists in the State of Missouri, including the St. Louis Metro Area.